 the same size would cost $365,000US.
 Incredibly discouraging.

-More Expat Advice about Moving to UK
+An Expat Talks about Moving to Sheffield, UK

 An expat in discusses renting a home in Sheffield, England.
 The red tape involved in finding a rental can be challenging (i.e. a 3 year history of utility bills) coupled with the high cost of housing.

 Expats describe London as a love it or hate it city.
 With it's high cost of living and rainy weather, it's not for everyone.
 But, those who move to London and love it will tell you that the city's tremendous diversity, vibrant nightlife, incredible restaurants and varied neighborhoods.